nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 ### `Sync: could not successfully complete sync activity: read tcp 0.0.0.0:42454->0.0.0.0:5432: i/o timeout`

 This is likely due to an overabundance of connections against the database.

 You can resolve this by reducing the number of open connections in the "Connections" tab of Neosync.
 The default is at 80, the easiest way to debug is to start with something small like 10 and increase it until you hit the error again.

-### `could not successfully complete sync activity: pq: insert or update on table \"table_name\" violates foreign key constraint \"table_name_id_fkey\"`
+### `could not successfully complete sync activity: pq: insert or update on table \"table_name\" violates foreign key constraint \"table_name_id_foreign_key\"`

 This is likely due to records in the source database, that are added _after_ the table on one side of the constraint is synchronized.
 If you have tables that are constantly in flux on the source database, and your job takes a long time to run this error happens more frequently.